-I would like to extend my heartfelt thanks to our executive directors and management who have worked tirelessly (in many cases seven days a week) to have enabled us to achieve these results.
-My thanks to our many staff members for your significant on-going contribution.
+I would like to extend my heartfelt thanks to our executive directors and management who have worked tirelessly to have enabled us to achieve these results.
+On behalf of the board, I would like to extend our condolences to families, friends and colleagues who lost their loved ones to the pandemic.
+My thanks to our many staff members for your significant ongoing contribution.
 A word of gratitude to our board of directors for your support, guidance and advice.
 We appreciate the on-going support and special relationships that we share with our customers and we will continue to provide customers with the latest leading-edge design products at competitive pricing.